subhanu-dev/Olist_aws_data_pipeline/readme.md

 ![](images/aws%20s3.png)

-These are then crawled in AWS Glue for cataloging
+These are then crawled in AWS Glue for cataloging, crawled data was prefixed with separate folder for each file inside the data folder in S3 so that the crawler would better work.
+Otherwise Athena will return zero results though the tables would be available in data catalog
 ![](images/aws%20glue%20crawler.png)

 ![](images/aws%20glue%20catalog.png)